 Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 Are you over 50 or just about?
 Curious about what lies ahead?
 What to do with yourself?
 Where you left your glasses?
-Then, I am here for you!
+Then, let’s be friends!

-Start with answering the Maven5Q!
-See below and send to me!
+Start HERE by answering the Maven5Q (see below) and send to me!

 What you can expect here: